karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 The difference is that we must say `v in`, where `v` is the variable name we can use to access the data the currently set variant holds.

-I also have a video on how to used Odin's unions to create state machines in my game:
+I have an old video on how I used Odin's unions to create state machines in my game:
 {{<youtube bGc7C3U89-I>}}

 <!--